qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Fields Menu
 ===========

-|attributes| Within the :guilabel:`Fields` menu, the field attributes of the
+|attributes| The :guilabel:`Fields` menu helps you organize the fields of
-selected dataset can be manipulated.
+the selected dataset and organize the way user interacts with the feature's attributes.
 The buttons |newAttribute|
-:sup:`New Column` and |deleteAttribute| :sup:`Delete Column`
+:sup:`New field` and |deleteAttribute| :sup:`Delete field`
 can be used when the dataset is in |toggleEditing| :sup:`Editing mode`.

 You can rename fields by double-clicking in the fields name (note that you